p-e-w/argos/README.md

 * the plugin is re-run and its output re-rendered every `INTERVAL`, and
 * if `INTERVAL` is followed by `+`, the plugin is additionally re-run each time the dropdown menu is opened.

 `POSITION` may be omitted entirely (in which case the button is placed before all other buttons on the right-hand side of the panel) while `INTERVAL` can be left empty.
-For example, a script named `plugin.10s.sh` is updated every 10 seconds, the button belonging to `plugin.1c..sh` is positioned just right of the GNOME Shell clock, and `plugin.l.1m.sh` is displayed left of the "Activities" button and updated every minute.
+For example, a script named `plugin.10s.sh` is updated every 10 seconds, the button belonging to `plugin.1c..sh` is positioned just right of the GNOME Shell clock and the script is only run once at startup, and `plugin.l.1m.sh` is displayed left of the "Activities" button and updated every minute.
+A blugin named `plugin.1c.+.sh` is run only when its taskbar button is clicked.

 ### Output format